-Your donation will fund the costs of producing the theatre event.
-Portions of the tickets sales will go to an organization, local or global, that benefits women and girls.
+Your donation will support WAM’s Education and Event programming.
+Portions of the tickets sales, usually 25% of box office proceeds, will go to an organization, local or global, that benefits women and girls.
 Supporting women and girls worldwide by supporting the arts.
 Double philanthropy.

 Examples of costs to produce the events include rental of the theatre space, event insurance policies, paying for the rights for published plays, marketing costs, paying theatre artists (actors, stage managers, designers, directors, etc.), design budgets, and administrative costs.